jeffbhasin/diffmotif/README.md

 Rmotif
 ======

-R tools for differential analysis of motif patterns
+Tools for Differential analysis of motif patterns